vanessaidenny/webapi-loan-contract/README.md

 &ensp;Contract, expiration date, payment date, amount, status: Open, Delayed, Marked
 &ensp;The Status field must be calculated based on:
     1. Open:
-&ensp;due date >= current date and has no payment date
+    due date >= current date and has no payment date
     2. Delayed:
-&ensp;due date < current date and has no payment date
+    due date < current date and has no payment date
     3. Marked:
-&ensp;payment date not null
+    payment date not null

 <a name="documentation"></a>
 ### Documentation